mattdam95/obsidian-backup/Kolektor/Microfrontens/Pasar app de angular para que sepa compatible con SPA.md

 Luego, si el proyecto tiene rutas hay que agregar la siguiente linea al app.routing.module.ts: ` providers: [{ provide: APP_BASE_HREF, useValue: '/' },]`.
 En el use value tiene que ir el path base del proyecto.

+## [1.187.0] - 2023-10-02

+### Added:

+-   new componente kui-add

+### Changed:

+-   now typeahead can be used as input-search.

+-   ajusted styles in kui-top-header

+-   now bottomsheet can hide the x button and use a function to close with other component.